AI Data Center Power - Market Intelligence

 $303M DOE ARDP award + private funding - Alameda, CA

-Kairos Power is the furthest along of any advanced reactor company in the United States.
+Kairos Power is further along than any other advanced reactor company in the United States.
 They hold the only NRC construction permits ever issued for a non-light-water reactor, they're building at two sites, and they have a signed power purchase agreement with Google.

 Founded in 2016 by three nuclear engineers from UC Berkeley and the Electric Power Research Institute, Kairos has built and tested hardware instead of publishing papers.